50 Pregnancy Ailments: What’s Normal and How to Help

-12. Shortness of Breath: an increase in pregnancy hormones (progesterone) stimulate your brain to tell your lungs that they need to take in more air.
+12. Shortness of Breath: An increase in pregnancy hormones (progesterone) stimulates your brain to tell your lungs that they need to take in more air.
 This can make you feel like you need to take more and deeper breaths, but the growing uterus adds pressure to the diaphragm, making it feel like a challenge to get those deeper breaths.
 Correcting your posture can make getting air easier, and a chiropractor may help if you struggle with chronic poor posture.

 13. Yeast Infections: High amounts of estrogen secreted during pregnancy can cause the vagina to produce glycogen.
 This makes it convenient for yeast to infest and grow.
 Estrogen also propels the speed of the growth, enabling the yeast to stick to the vaginal walls.
 Cut out sugar and refined carbohydrates from your diet, as they feed yeast growth.
-Other Ideas: here

 15. Knee Pain: You may experience pain in your knees from standing or walking for long periods.
-Your feet become heavier in pregnancy and exert lot more pressure on your muscles and joints.
+Your feet become heavier in pregnancy and exert a lot more pressure on your muscles and joints.
 Make sure to prop your feet up to take the weight off, and wear a knee brace if it helps.
 Also, try to limit excess weight gain.
 If the pain persists, try a topical arnica rub (a homeopathic) and alternate between hot and cold compresses.

-16. Change in Eye Sight: This is not as common as other ailments, but is classified as normal.
-Work with your eye doctor closely, as you may need a new prescription, but it may return to normal once baby arrives.
+16. Change in Eye Sight: This is not as common as other ailments, but it is classified as normal.
+Work with your eye doctor closely, as you may need a new prescription, but it may return to normal once the baby arrives.

-17. Hair Loss: You may have heard that your hair starts falling out after baby is born, but for some women, it happens while pregnant!
-This can be a bit frightening, but is not that uncommon.
+17. Hair Loss: You may have heard that your hair starts falling out after the baby is born, but for some women, it happens while pregnant!
+This can be a bit frightening, but it is not that uncommon.
 You may want to have your thyroid checked and have a blood work panel done on your vitamin and mineral levels.
 There may be something more than pregnancy triggering hair loss.
 More thoughts on hair loss: here

 18. Body Hair: You may become harrier while pregnant- hair on your breasts, abdomen, and face may show up out of nowhere.
 (Thank you hormones) But on the flip side, you may notice that your arm and leg hair growth radically slows down.
 The hormones are responsible and again, you may want to have a blood panel done to know if you are deficient in any vitamins or minerals.